Social Icons

 Directed by Kay Cannon

 This Amazon Prime musical comedy starred Camila Cabello as Cinderella.
-We kick of with a very nice musical number of Rhythm Nation (Janet Jackson) and You Gotta Be (Des'ree), merged together ever so nicely.
-As you will expect Cabello did some solid singing, for which I have no reason to complain.
+We kick off with a very nice musical number of Rhythm Nation (Janet Jackson) and You Gotta Be (Des'ree), merged together ever so nicely.
+As you would expect, Cabello did some solid singing, for which I have no reason to complain.
 After that, everything that follows is bulls#@t.

-(This review contains spoilers, which is odd to say because if you do not know the Cinderella story by now, you must have had a weird childhood)
+(This review contains spoilers, which is odd to say because if you don't know the Cinderella story by now, you must have had a weird childhood.)

-It takes a lot of energy to go through this movie without pulling your own hairs out.
-The writers’ decision to make a woke girl power/women liberation movie and base it on a Cinderella plot goes over my head.
+It takes a lot of energy to get through this movie without pulling your own hair out.
+The writers' decision to make a woke girl-power/women-liberation movie and base it on a Cinderella plot goes over my head.
 Who signed off on this trash?

-The movie’s women message totally steamrolls everything else.
-This is supposed to be a modernized Cinderella story, but what we get instead is a washed off girl power script with no spice.
+The movie’s women’s message totally steam rolls everything else.
+This is supposed to be a modernized Cinderella story, but what we get instead is a watered-down girl-power script with no spice.

-Then the end has Cinderella and the Prince marry and live happily ever after.
+Then the end has Cinderella and the prince marry and live happily ever after.
 The king can now rest knowing that the crown can be passed to the prince with a worthy bride at his side.
-Sike!!! that did not happen.
-Even that normal ending they messed it up.
-I was so shocked that it was possible to mess up, and they live happily ever after.
+Sike!!!
+That did not happen.
+Even that normal ending, they messed it up.
+I was so shocked that it was possible to mess up the “happily ever after.”

-Cinderella and the Prince decided not to marry at once that they wanted to spend their time getting to know each other first.
+Cinderella and the prince decided not to marry right away; they wanted to spend their time getting to know each other first.
 What the hell?

-Prince Harry and Megan Markle’s life was also introduced into this mess of movie.
-The couple who have decided to date, also relinquish their title and the crown passed on to the Prince’s sister.
+Prince Harry and Meghan Markle’s life was also introduced into this mess of a movie.
+The couple, who have decided to date, also relinquish their title, and the crown is passed on to the prince’s sister.

 Watch at your own risk.